manboubird/activator-scalding/tutorial/src/index.md

 ## NGrams

-We discussed this script before; `src/main/scala/scalding/NGrams.scala` uses the KJV Bible text to demonstrate how to compute *NGrams*, n-word phrases in a corpus.
+We discussed <a href="#code/src/main/scala/scalding/NGrams.scala">NGrams.scala</a> before.
+It uses the KJV Bible text to demonstrate how to compute *NGrams*, n-word phrases in a corpus.
 They are commonly used in natural-language processing applications. (see [here](http://en.wikipedia.org/wiki/N-gram) for more details).

 A related concept are *Context NGrams*, where phrases containing specific words are desired.